Scott Watermasysk presents

 Add a Workspace

-$ stooges add feature-x -b
+$ stooges add auto-cd -b

 Work Independently

-$ cd feature-x && git commit -am "ship it"
+$ cd auto-cd && git commit -am "add shell wrapper"

 Keep Everything Current